Data Breach Insurance in Oregon

 A small business owner calculating their cyber liability costs

-Cyber insurance can be an affordable option for small businesses looking for data breach protection.
+Cyber insurance can be affordable for small businesses in Portland and elsewhere in the state.
 Several factors affect the cost of a cyber liability policy, including:

 • Amount of sensitive data handled